-Variable label classification of economic activities 08, groups Variable name w08_3 Data type Numerical Hierarchy Economic section (1-digit code) Economic division (2-digit code) Econom- ic group (3-digit code) Economic class (4-digit code) Economic sub-class (5-digit code) Origin ВеН Detailed description This variable identifies the economic activity as a 3-digit code in ac- cordance with the WZ08 classification.
+Variable label classification of economic activities 08, groups Variable name w08_3 Data type Numerical Hierarchy Economic section (1-digit code) Economic division (2-digit code) Eco- nomic group (3-digit code) Economic class (4-digit code) Economic sub- class (5-digit code) Origin ВеН Detailed description This variable identifies the economic activity as a 3-digit code in ac-cord- ance with the WZ08 classification.
 The information is available from 2008 onwards.
-WZ08 stands for the "Industrial Classification of Economic Activities, 2008 Edition" of the Federal Statistical Office (see Statistisches Bundesamt 2009).The WZ08 is based on the statistical system of economic activities in the European Community, NACE Rev.2.
+WZ08 stands for the "Industrial Classification of Economic Activ- ities, 2008 Edition" of the Federal Statistical Office (see Statistisches Bun- desamt 2009).The WZ08 is based on the statistical system of economic ac- tivities in the European Community, NACE Rev.2.
 Only one code may be allocated to each establishment; the classification can be used in its full depth structure, or in a shortened form as necessary.
 If an establishment operates in various different economic areas, the main economic activity, i.e. the economic focus, has to be established.
 The assignment of an establishment to an economic class may change over time, however.
-Sensitive variable No

-Variable label classification of economic activities 08, sub-classes Variable name w08_5 Data type Numerical Hierarchy Economic section (1-digit code) Economic division (2-digit code) Econom- ic group (3-digit code) Economic class (4-digit code) Economic sub-class (5-digit code) Origin ВеН Detailed description This variable identifies the economic activity as a 5-digit code in ac- cordance with the WZ08 classification.
+Sensitive variable No reconomic activities oo, sub-classes (woo_5) Variable label classification of economic activities 08, sub-classes Variable name w08_5 Data type Numerical Hierarchy Economic section (1-digit code) Economic division (2-digit code) Eco- nomic group (3-digit code) Economic class (4-digit code) Economic sub- class (5-digit code) Origin ВеН Detailed description This variable identifies the economic activity as a 5-digit code in ac-cord- ance with the WZ08 classification.
 The information is available from 2008 onwards.
-WZ08 stands for the "Industrial Classification of Economic Activities, 2008 Edition" of the Federal Statistical Office (see Statistisches Bundesamt 2009).The WZ08 is based on the statistical system of economic activities in the European Community, NACE Rev.2.
-Only one code may be allocated to each establishment; the classification can thus be used in its full depth structure, or in a shortened form as neces- sary.
-If an establishment operates in various different economic areas, the main economic activity, i.e. the economic focus, has to be established.
-The assignment of an establishment to an economic class may change over time, however.
-Sensitive variable Yes Notes The 3-digit classification of economic activities (w08_3) is made available as a standard.
+WZ08 stands for the "Industrial Classification of Economic Activ- ities, 2008 Edition" of the Federal Statistical Office (see Statistisches Bun- desamt 2009).
+The WZ08 is based on the statistical system of economic ac- tivities in the European Community, NACE Rev.2.
+Only one code may be allocated to each establishment; the classification can thus be used in its full depth structure, or in a shortened form as nec- essary.
+If an establishment operates in various different economic areas, the main economic activity, i.e. the economic focus, has to be estab- lished.